enpkg/enpkg_sirius_canopus/README.md

 # sirius_canopus

+### Aim:
-**Aim**: python script to lauch Sirius/ZODIAC/CSI-FingerID/CANOPUS + NPC Canopus on unaligned repositories.
+python script to lauch Sirius/ZODIAC/CSI-FingerID/CANOPUS + NPC Canopus on unaligned repositories.

-Steps:
+### Steps:
 1. Download and install Sirius from [Sirius website](https://bio.informatik.uni-jena.de/software/sirius/).
 Make sure that you can use Sirius from your Terminal (for Windows, you will have to add sirius installation folder to you path).
 2. Clone this repository
 3. Create (<code>conda env create -f environment.yml</code>) and activate environment (<code>conda activate sirius_canopus_single_files</code>)